IDA-RE-things/Chrome-xp-api-adapter/README.md

 <hr>

-"source-available" (only for me while), lighweight, stripped-down, and fine-tuned alternative to progwrp.dll for Supermium/Thorium (and others unbranded Chromium-based browsers, may be, in the future), running on XP.
+"source-available" (only for me while), lighweight, stripped-down, and fine-tuned alternative to progwrp.dll for Supermium/Thorium (and others unbranded Chromium-based browsers, may be, in the future), running on XP (and not only).

 <hr>
 UPD: Initially I have started this project to be open-source alternative.